RUBICON: A Framework for Designing Efficient Deep Learning-Based Genomic Basecallers: : Skip connection removal by teaching

 For \texttt{s3} configuration, we manually remove all the skip connections from each block in \bon.
 We also annotate the change in model parameters compared to the baseline model. \bon architecture comprises several blocks, each consisting of a time channel separable convolution sub-block (referred to as repeat).
 We make two major observations.
-First, the number sub-block we provide skip connection plays an important role.
-In \texttt{s1} configuration, we observe that by using only one repeat, we reduce the accuracy by 2.84\% with 66.7\% lower model parameters, while by merging all the blocks into one big block in \texttt{s2} configuration, we observe 8.75\% lower accuracy with $96.2\%$ higher model parameters.
-Second, manually removing all the skip connections in \texttt{s3} configuration leads to $40.7\%$ lower model parameters at the expense of a $3.88\%$ loss in accuracy.
+First, the number of sub-blocks we provide skip connection plays an important role.
+In \texttt{s1} configuration, we observe that by using only one repeat, we reduce the accuracy by 2.84\% with 66.7\% lower model parameters, while by merging all the blocks into one big block in \texttt{s2} configuration, we observe 8.75\% lower accuracy with 96.2\% higher model parameters.
+Second, manually removing all the skip connections in \texttt{s3} configuration leads to 40.7\% lower model parameters at the expense of a 3.88\% loss in accuracy.
 This performance degradation is because, during neural network training, these connections provide a direct path for propagating the error through the layers and dealing with the vanishing gradient problem, allowing deep networks to learn properly and converge during training.
 Therefore, manual removal of skip connections can lead to lower basecalling performance.
 We conclude that skip connections are critical for basecalling accuracy.

-\section{Hyper-parameter Tuning for \strim}
+\subsection{Hyper-parameter tuning for \strim}

-In Figure~\ref{supfig:kd_hyper}, we show the effect of two critical hyper-parameters (alpha ($\alpha$) and temperature ($\tau$)) on \strim.
-We observe that as we raise $\alpha$ while keeping $\tau$ constant, the basecaller accuracy increases.
+\Copy{IR1.10}{In \fgb{Additional file 1:} Figure~\ref{supfig:kd_hyper}, we show the effect of two critical hyper-parameters of \strim (alpha ($\alpha$) and temperature ($\tau$)) on \hgb{the validation accuracy of \bon}.} We observe that as we raise $\alpha$ while keeping $\tau$ constant, the basecaller accuracy increases.
 At higher $\alpha$, \strim gives more importance to the student loss than the distillation loss during the backward pass.
 We use $\alpha$ =0.9 throughout our experiments.

 For $\tau$, we experiment with values ranging from 0.5 to 5.0.
 Increasing $\tau$ provides more knowledge from the teacher network for a student network to absorb.
 We observe at $\tau$=2, \strim provides the highest accuracy.
 Further increasing $\tau$ does not provide benefits because the student network cannot absorb knowledge provided by the teacher network.